Paywerk Integration Portal

 string

 Currency of the purchase in ISO 4217 format (3 uppercase letters).
-Allowed values: EUR, PLN.
-Currently only merchant country's currency is allowed.
+Allowed values: EUR.

 successUrl